Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 What is the difference between a forward contract and a futures contract?

-Forward contracts result in physical delivery of the underlying asset when they expire, whereas futures contracts are marked to market daily and do not result in physical delivery.
+Forward contracts usually end with physical delivery of the underlying asset when they expire.
+Futures contracts, on the other hand, are marked to market daily and don’t usually result in physical delivery.

 What are the 4 types of futures contracts?